TRSlimShaney/KotlinJS/README.md

 KotlinJS seems really cool at first glance.
 You can develop web apps with the convenience of programming in Kotlin.
 Well, it's not all that great actually.
-First, it requires you to also embed a 2.2 MB kotlin.js script along with your transpiled JS.
+First, it requires you to embed a 2.2 MB kotlin.js script along with your transpiled JS.
 Secondly, it also runs much slower than real JS.